-- All events subsequent to the date of the financial statements and for which International Financial Reporting Standards require adjustment or disclosure have been adjusted or disclosed.
+- Financial Reporting Standards require adjustment or disclosure have been adjusted or disclosed.
 (ISA 560) - The effects of uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statements as a whole.
 A list of the uncorrected misstatements is attached to the representation letter.
 (ISA 450) - [Any other matters that the auditor may consider appropriate (see paragraph A10 of this ISA).]